azuregomez/BatchPoolCustomImage/README.md

 https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal<br>
 https://github.com/Azure/azure-quickstart-templates/blob/master/101-batchaccount-with-storage/azuredeploy.json
 <li>Storage Account v2 Created.
 Hierarchical namespaces should be disabled.
 This account will be used to upload a Resource File for the Batch Tasks.
-<li>Asscociate the Storage Account with the Batch Account in the batch account storage account tab.
+<li>Associate the Storage Account with the Batch Account in the batch account storage account tab.
 <li>Azure Active Directory Web/API App Registration created.
 This creates a Service Principal to be used by the code.
 You will need the application Id and Key.
 The Batch client API must use AAD authentication in order to use custom images.
 <li>VM Image created from snapshot.
 This is used by the code to create a Batch Pool with Custom Images.
 To create an image, a VM needs to run sysprep, snapshot it and then image can be created.
 There is a Powershell image.ps1 included in BatchApp/Powershell that creates snapshot an image after SYSPREP. <br>
 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/snapshot-copy-managed-disk<br>